 “As a worker, there are some simple things you can do to keep yourself safe when working with or around conveyors.”

-Employers are responsible – under Sections 12.23 and 12.28 of BC’s Occupational Health and Safety Regulation – for “ensuring that your conveyors have adequate safeguarding and that your workers are trained to work safely on and around conveyors,” reads this new safety bulletin for employers, released with the talk above.
+Employers are responsible – under Sections 12.23 and 12.28 of B.C.’s Occupational Health and Safety Regulation – for “ensuring that your conveyors have adequate safeguarding and that your workers are trained to work safely on and around conveyors,” reads this new safety bulletin for employers, released with the toolbox talk mentioned above.